arshc0der/Portfolio-Template/README.md

 ## License 📜

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Thanks to 🙏

+A special thanks to [FontAwesome](https://fontawesome.com/) for the icons used in this project. 🎨

 ## Contact 📬